When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 Musculoskeletal, metabolic and endocrine, neurological contraindications to gastroscopy

-The doctor can refer the patient to gastroscopy if he has symptoms of stomach pathologies or primary signs of internal bleeding.
-Also, the procedure is carried out to clarify the results of other tests (ultrasound, X-ray).
-What are the symptoms of gastroscopy of the stomach?
+The doctor may refer the patient for gastroscopy if he has symptoms of stomach pathologies or primary signs of internal bleeding.
+The procedure is also carried out to clarify the results of other tests (ultrasound, x-ray).
+For what symptoms is gastroscopy of the stomach performed?

-• lack of appetite, severe weight loss, low blood hemoglobin levels (suspected cancer);
+• lack of appetite, severe weight loss, low level of hemoglobin in the blood (suspicion of cancer);

-• nausea, heartburn, frequent abdominal pain, vomiting (symptoms indicating the development of gastric pathologies);
+• nausea, heartburn, frequent abdominal pain, vomiting (symptoms indicating the development gastric pathologies);

-• melena (black semi-liquid stools), vomiting with blood impurities, dizziness, loss of consciousness (symptoms of internal bleeding);
+• melena (black semi-liquid stool), vomiting with blood, dizziness, loss of consciousness (symptoms of internal bleeding);

-Contraindications for the procedure are rather vague.
+Contraindications for the procedure are quite vague.
 Especially if it is carried out on an emergency basis.
-Patients with internal bleeding undergo gastroscopy, regardless of whether they are at risk for complications or not.
+Patients with internal bleeding undergo gastroscopy regardless of whether they are at risk for complications or not.

 General contraindications: